Monday, December 31, 2018

 October 20, 2018

-The story is told to generations of people about this spiritual land, which can give you everything, and anything, that you could have ever wanted.
-But your wants, needs and cures will be used against you, as the land is known to have taken many lives.
+The story is told to generations of people about this spiritual land, which can give you everything and anything that you could have ever wanted.
+But your wants, needs, and cures will be used against you, as the land is known to have taken many lives.

-The boys father fades away into the darkness.
+The boy's father fades away into the darkness.

 He felt new and refreshed.
 The cancer that ravaged his body and prevented much movement was gone.
 He was now free to run along the green grass and candy-laced trees.
 He marveled at the gummy bears that flew above him.